-ChicExecs VP of Global Strategic Accounts, Lydia Vargo, shares her tips on explaining your career to your kids when moms return to work on Forbes blog.
-Enjoy this excerpt from the feature.
+ChicExecs Senior VP of Elevate, Lydia Vargo, shares tips on how to explain your career to your kids on Forbes blog.
+Enjoy this highlight from the piece.

 If you find yourself in the position of returning to work after a significant amount of time off, it can be a big adjustment for everyone.
 Children may not understand why you have decided to spend time away from them—or how it can affect their lives for the better.

 No matter your children’s ages, it always helps to explain the situation and prepare your children for the changes ahead.
 For any mother diving back into the workforce, having these three conversations with your kids can help ensure a smooth transition from “mom” to “working mom.”

 1. The What: Explaining The Meaning Of A Career

 Your children may be used to getting all of your attention throughout the day.
 When you return to the office they will need to understand what it means now to “steal” your attention.
 By giving them an age-appropriate understanding of the “What, Why & How” of this chapter in your life, you can empower them to embrace it as well.

 2. The Why: Discussing The Benefits Of Having A Mom With A Career

 Once your children understand the definition of a career, they still might not embrace the idea of not having 100% of your time and focus.

 That is why your second step should be to explain why this benefits everyone—especially them.
 Areas to highlight could include: